chatwoot/docs/docs/handbook/engineering/enterprise-edition.md

 When developing Enterprise features built over the Community Edition software, Implement a base functionality in Community edition code and extend it over in an Enterprise licensed module.

-As shown in the example, we do this by writing a module in the Enterprise namespace and injecting it into the community edition class.
+As shown in the example, we write a module in the Enterprise namespace and inject it into the community edition class.

 ```
 # app/models/inbox.rb